Jaensche/PhonieCore/README.md

 The folder that corresponds with the current tag is marked with an @ in the end (so that one knows where to add the files for that tag).

 ## Hardware
-Tested on a Raspberry pi 3b running raspbian buster lite with an rc522 RFID reader connected via SPI.
+Raspberry pi 3b running raspbian buster lite with an rc522 RFID reader connected via SPI.

 ## Installation
 Update your raspbian